MaxStrey/Martinos_MR/Martinos_project/phantom_generation/ReadME.md

 ### phantom_4

 This is a test recon file for understanding what the 1D kspace looks like by using a numpy fft function.

-### phantom_5

-Relic of a bygone era...
-Doesn't officially exist...
-Soon to be removed.
-Don't look at it

 ### phantom_6